Zillolo/lazy-todo/README.md

 # lazy-todo
-An implementation of a command-line todo-list in Python.
+An implementation of a shared todo-list with command-line interface in Python.